Souloist/slack-server-python/README.md

-# slack-server-python
+# Slack Clone Backend

-Slack clone backend written in Python
+Slack clone written in Python3 using the following:
+* Sqlalchemy
+* Flask
+* GraphQL

+Basically just wanted to check out graphQL.
+Yeah its overkill.